-Generally, depreciation must be refigured for the AMT if, for the regular tax, it is either claimed for tangible property placed in service after 1986, or capitalized to inventory.
+Generally, the corporation must refigure depreciation for the AMT, including depreciation allocable to inventory costs, for:

-Transitional election.
-If the transitional election was made under section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.
+- Property placed in service after 1998 depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, or 10-year property under the modified accelerated cost recovery system (MACRS)), and - Tangible property placed in service after 1986 and before 1999.
+(If the transitional election was made under section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.)